-The Low-Income Solar Policy Guide was developed by nonprofits GRID Alternatives, Vote Solar, and the Center for Social Inclusion, to help drive the proposal and adoption of new low-income solar policies and programs, both as stand-alone efforts and as part of broader renewable energy programs.
+The Low-Income Solar Policy Guide was originally developed and launched in 2016 by nonprofits GRID Alternatives, Vote Solar, and the Center for Social Inclusion, to help drive the proposal and adoption of new low-income solar policies and programs, both as stand-alone efforts and as part of broader renewable energy programs.
+GRID Alternatives and Vote Solar are current contributing partners to the Guide.
 It is meant to be a tool for policymakers, community leaders and others who are working on solar access at the federal, state and local level.

 There are many effective policy tools for supporting solar adoption among consumers at large, and nearly all of them help expand low-income access to solar power to some extent.
 However, fully enabling low-income solar participation requires policies and programs that are specifically designed to address the unique barriers faced by these communities.
 This guide provides an overview of those barriers, as well as underlying principles for successful programs, existing policy tools that can be used to create programs, and examples of state and local models that have successfully improved access.

 Do you have a policy tool or successful model that you want us to consider?
 We’ll gladly review and consider it for addition to the Guide.
 Contributions will be evaluated based on these criteria.

 GRID Alternatives and Vote Solar would like to acknowledge the many individuals, partners, industry experts, and consultants whose efforts helped create this Low-Income Solar Policy Guide.
 We are thankful for the input we received from the following individuals and organizations:

 District of Columbia Sustainable Energy Utility (DCSEU)

 Tom Hunt, Vice President of Corporate Development, Clean Energy Collective